***Last updated April 2026***

 Privacy Laws

 Rules like GDPR in Europe or CCPA in California mean you need to handle personal data carefully and let users know what’s being collected.
 Many analytics platforms now offer privacy controls or anonymize data by default.
 Still, reviewing your setup and updating your privacy policy is really important if you get traffic from around the globe.
 Some best practices include adding clear cookie notices and having a dedicated privacy page easily accessible from every part of your site.
+I like to keep it in the main menu – not the most thrilling title but it is important none the less and needs to be easy to find.
+No-one can argue they weren’t aware or couldn’t find it if the link is obviously appropriately labelled and there front and centre.

 Bot Traffic

 Lots of web traffic these days isn’t from real users.
 Bots scanning sites, spam crawlers, and even your own internal team can throw off your numbers.
 Most analytics tools let you filter out known bots.
 Tagging internal traffic via filters is another way to improve report accuracy.
 Also, check your analytics platform’s documentation for ways to stay up-to-date with new bot signatures, since bots often change their methods.
+While there is obviously real traffic from China and Singapore these are very common countries to register loads of bot traffic from in early 2026 so I tend to just filter them out of my analytics entirely for a more accurate read.

 Data Sampling and Tracking Errors